xsellier/pige-de-noel/README.md

 Then, load [http://127.0.0.1:8000](http://127.0.0.1:8000) in a browser to see the output

+### Maximum number of user is set to 50 by default

+To allow more than 50 users, edit the file `config/default.json` and replace the value of `maxMembers`

 ## Linting and testing

 Extract the attached archive named `pige-de-noel.zip`, then open a terminal.